 RescueTime tracks what you're working on and will let you know if you're trying to do too much at once or otherwise losing focus.
 We think it's one of the best time management apps for helping you stay on task.

 The paid plan builds on the free offering with additional features including tracking time away from the computer (such as phone calls), keeping a log of daily accomplishments, and the ability to block distracting websites.
 There is a free 14-day trial for the paid tier.
+Additionally, users will have the pick of a modern-looking “New RescueTime” or the detailed “RescueTime Classic,” though it’s unclear how long both will be supported.

 Wonder no more “where the day has gone,” with the Chrometa software that can capture automatically the tasks that you and your team work on.
 It does this by capturing the URL of the website that you visit, the subject and addressee information from an email, and the file info when working on a local file - and stops the clock when you go away from the computer.
+It can also track things like mouse movements across Windows and macOS devices, which can be a good way of monitoring pauses but may raise some privacy concerns.

 This time management app also captures, via Android and iOS apps, phone calls and text messages to turn time on a mobile device into billable time as well.
-Seriously, Chrometa is a billing manager’s dream for their office.

 ManicTime makes it easy to turn your tracked hours into custom reports, presenting any additional data you might require.
 These are formatted and ready for import into your preferred spreadsheet or invoicing software.

 Ticking off items on a to-do list is hugely satisfying, and is a time-honored way to manage your time and get more done during the day.
+While Todoist isn’t strictly a time-tracking app, it’s a perfect entry-level option for workers seeking to manage their allocation of work.

 Tasks are collected in groups called 'Projects', though these might be more accurately called 'Activities'.
 The default options include shopping, personal, errands and work, and you can add or edit them to suit you.